strongloop/strong-swagger-ui/README.md

 # Swagger UI

+This repository contains a friendly fork of [swagger-ui](https://github.com/swagger-api/swagger-ui) v2.0.x with additional enhancements.
+Our goal is to eventually contribute these improvements to the upstream repository.

+The client is compatible with Swagger Spec versions 1.1 and 1.2, the Swagger Spec version 2.0 is *not* supported by this module.

+# What's Swagger UI?

 Swagger UI is part of Swagger project.
 The Swagger project allows you to produce, visualize and consume your OWN RESTful services.
 No proxy or 3rd party services required.
 Do it your own way.